jerry-dumblauskas/HammingCodes/README.md

 This repo is a C implementation of Extended Hamming Codes.
 I was inspired to make this by the two part series by 3blue1brown as well as the chessboard puzzle videos by both 3blue1brown and Standup Maths (videos linked at bottom).

 ## Using The Executable
-The compiled executable can be run in the command line and has three modes.<br/>
+The compiled executable can be run in the command line and has four modes.<br/>
 The first command line argument is a single integer that determines the mode.<br/>
 Each mode then accepts the following appropriate command line arguments.<br/>
 _ENCODE = 1;<br/> READ = 2;<br/> FIX = 3;_<br/>